marteinn/sms-server-remote/README.md

     restarting apache..
     restart complete!
     ```
-- Please note that fabric taks that takes longer then 15 seconds are not sent back to Twilio (due to Twilio limitations)
+- _Please note: Fabric taks that takes longer then 15 seconds are not sent back to Twilio (due to Twilio timeout limitations)_

 ## Endpoints: incoming_sms
 The endpoint incoming_sms requires the following params:

 - `Body` (SMS message body delivered from Twilio)
 - `From` (Phone number delivered from Twilio)
 - `secret` (A simple auth token)